Genusbiz/docs/developers/defining-an-app-model/data/object-class-property/mapping-of-property-data-types-and-rdbms-data-types.md

 Oracle: *number( 1..10, 0 )*

-Note that Genus App Platform suggests 64-bit integer as data type for table columns in Oracle with a precision equal to 10\.
+Note that Genus Apps  suggests 64-bit integer as data type for table columns in Oracle with a precision equal to 10\.
 A 32-bit integer has 10 digits of precision, but you can not count on the full 10th digit.
 The range of a 32-bit integer is -2,147,483,648 to 2,147,483,647, which gives log10 ( 2^31) = 9.3319 digits of precision.

 **64-bit Integer**